 PlagScan’s core technology makes us of a large index of all kinds of web sources and digital content.
 Aside from the internet as a source, PlagScan offers you access to the Plagiarism Prevention Pool.
 The PPP is an exclusive joint archive that enables the cross checking of new submissions with documents already submitted by other PlagScan clients.
 The pool expands constantly because it adds all submissions from participating institutions and publishers.

 Documents from participating organizations generally become part of the PPP.
-It is possible to mark single documents as private to exempt them from being added to the PPP or retract them afterward.
+It is possible to mark certain documents as private in order to prevent them from being added to the PPP or to retract them afterward.
 Alternatively, organizations can opt-out entirely by choosing a private repository.
 However, we strongly recommend taking advantage of the PPP – one of PlagScan’s most valuable features.

 Benefits of the PPP

 - The PPP is a complimentary service of PlagScan

-A broader database with other institutions allows checking new submissions against older ones.
-This eliminates the possibility for students to plagiarize prior work from relatives or friends across cohorts.
+A broader database with other institutions allows for the cross-checking of new submissions against older ones.
+This eliminates the possibility of students plagiarizing prior work from relatives or friends across cohorts.

 The joint archive enables cross-checking with other institutions, organizations, and publishers on a global scale

-PlagScan contributes a number of different external sources such as open journals and free of charge documents within the PPP
+PlagScan contributes a number of different external sources such as open journals and free-of-charge documents to the PPP

-Documents and their owners remain anonymous, even if it was identified as a source of potential plagiarism at a different institution (see next paragraph)
+A document and its owner(s) remain anonymous, even if that document is identified as a source of potential plagiarism at a different institution (see next paragraph)

 The PPP complies with German data security and copyright laws